select-8/mock-bigthief-htmlsite/README.md

 - iframes responsive to media screen size
 - floating down pointer on tour, disappear on scroll
 - size of things in music and video not good, better to do media queries
+- no social on tour page. why?

 ## Testing

 Music was not working on all screens so merged containers of text and main Spotify frame.
 Now that album stands out a bit more as the main new album.

 Click for each page to every link and back

 Test all iframe content
 RELATIVE PATHS USED